kunhwiko/concepts/systems/networks-part-1.md

 Step 4) Destination host fires an ARP response as a unicast that holds its IP and MAC address.
 Step 5) Client receives the ARP response and updates its ARP table.
 Step 6) Client is able to send its original request as it is now able to complete an L2 header.

-ARP Table
-  a) A table that maps IP addresses to MAC addresses.
 ```

 ### Subnets